Release flow

 cd plugin

-1. release.yml fires on the main push → publishes vX.Y.Z stable + cosign-signed binaries + GitHub Release marked latest.
+1. release.yml fires on the main push → publishes vX.Y.Z stable + cosign-signed binaries + the GitHub Release (notes auto-generated across the whole beta cycle).

 What bump:stable does